 What’s even more powerful is the combination of live debugging with what we call live staging; integrated blue-green testing which allows you deploy a new configuration (complete with all script and modules) for a small, select portion of traffic.
 It really highlights the unique capabilities which become possible because we develop the MTA, email scripting language and development environment hand-in-hand; as one product with a clear vision.

+See the release notes and detailed changelog for a full list of changes.
+We hope that you will enjoy this new quarterly release.
 Don’t hesitate to contact us if you want to learn more about what we do, and how we enable email providers to build better services!

 The Halon MTA is a flexible email operations and security platform.

 It enables organisations that operate large-scale email services to offer competitive features by rapid implementation